vipulpathak113/FrontendInterviewQuestions/README.md

 - em: relative to parent font size
 ------------------------------------------------
 - **boxsizing:** (default: content-box)<br>
   **border-box:** Include padding and border in the element's total width and height
 ------------------------------------------------

 - **DOM MANIPULATION:**
     - .append() : append element as well as string
     - .appendChild() : append only element
     - .innerText : only display text visible in UI
-    - .textContent : display whole text on the element(irrespective if display none or block) with space as wee see in dom but surrounding invisible tags
+    - .textContent : display whole text on the element(irrespective if display none or block) with space as we see in dom but surrounding invisible tags

     Reference: https://builtin.com/software-engineering-perspectives/innerhtml-vs-innertext